 Your therapist will probably start at your feet, and gradually work up your body with their hands gently monitoring your craniosacral motion to locate areas of tension, and check for freedom in the cranial bones.
 They will then proceed to work with whatever area of tension is most prevalent.
 Therapists vary, but most treatments will last forty-five to fifty minutes.

 In the 1930s, an osteopath by the name of William Sutherland (1873-1954) founded the field of cranial osteopathy.
 He noticed the importance of cranial (the head) bone mobility as well as the effects that restrictions in this area had through the whole body.
 By the 1940s, Sutherland had established specialised training in this area at The American School of Osteopathy.

-John UpledgerJohn Upledger, a osteopathic physician, was a researcher at Michigan State University in the 1970s.
+John UpledgerJohn Upledger, an osteopathic physician, was a researcher at Michigan State University in the 1970s.
 He was involved in a number of scientific studies into the area of Cranio Osteopathy.
-He became convinced of it’s effectiveness in a wide range of conditions.
+He became convinced of its effectiveness in a wide range of conditions.
 As a result of his research and practice, he established the field of CranioSacral Therapy.

 The idea of this was two-fold: Firstly, he extended Sutherlands ideas to include a view of the mechanics behind Sutherlands discovery.
 He called this the “craniosacral system”.
 Secondly, he wanted to develop a way of extending the study of this system outside of the Ostheopathic community.

 As a result, he developed training in CranioSacral Therapy for osteopaths, medical doctors, doctors of chiropractic, doctors of Oriental medicine, naturopathic physicians, psychiatric specialists, psychologists, dentists, nurses, physical therapists, occupational therapists, acupuncturists, massage therapists and other professional bodyworkers.